garrandall/popular-music-data/tracks/brooklyn-zoo-ol--dirty-bastard.md

 How, I don't even like your motherfuckin' profile Gimme my fuckin' shit, ch ch blaow
 Not seen an' heard, no one knows
-You forget, niggaz be quiet as kept
+You forget, niggas be quiet as kept

 Now you know nothin', before you knew a whole fuckin' lot Your ass don't wanna get shot